scaladoc is a tool to generate documentation for your Scala 3 projects. It provides similar features to

 This chapter describes how to correctly write docstrings and how to use all the available features of scaladoc.
 Since many things are the same as in the old scaladoc, some parts are reused from this article

 This chapter lists the configuration options that can be used when calling scaladoc.
 Some of the information shown here can be found by calling scaladoc with the

 Scaladoc provides a convenient way to switch between different versions of the documentation.
 The feature is useful if we want to expose older docs for users that didn't migrate to the new version of our library.

-Scaladoc is able to generate static sites, known from Jekyll or Docusaurus.
-Having a combined tool allows to provide interaction between static documentation and API, thus allowing the two to blend naturally.
+Scaladoc can generate static sites, known from Jekyll or Docusaurus.
+Having a combined tool allows providing interaction between static documentation and API, thus allowing the two to blend naturally.